-Recently I heard a strange story from the temperate steward of Twickel Castle in Delden.
+Recently I heard a strange tale from the phlegmatic steward of Twickel Castle in Delden.
 An English restorer who had come to restore some antique cupboards was given permission by her to stay overnight in an attic room of the castle.
 After he had been there for a few days, she saw that he had put his mattress on the floor.

-She asked him why he slept on the floor and not in the bedstead?
+She asked him why he slept on the floor and not on the bedstead?
 He answered her unmoved that he had been pushed out of bed for three consecutive nights.
 To prevent it from happening again, he had decided to sleep on the floor from then on.
 He had not been bothered since then.
 The steward asked him if he didn’t find that creepy?
-His answer was calm and clear: “No, I’m from England.”1
+His answer was calm and clear: ‘No, I’m from England.’1

 Television series such as Ghost Adventures are suggestive, giving the impression that they are at least partially fake.
-“It hardly ever happens like that,” an investigator of the paranormal claims.3 So what to make of this?
-The goings-on in Twickel Castle and the house in Hanover are undoubtedly peculiar.
-And perhaps they aren’t fake, and maybe the laws of physics do not always apply.
-Are they evidence of ghosts?
+‘It hardly ever happens like that,’ an investigator of the paranormal claimed.4 So what to make of this?
+The events mentioned in these stories are undoubtedly peculiar.
+There are many similar tales, but mentioning more of them is pointless because this story is not intended as a collection of creepy tales, but to provide a possible explanation for these occurrences.
+So is this evidence of ghosts?
 Not necessarily.
 If we live in a simulation built for entertainment, the simulation can play into our imaginations and fears.
 Indeed, there may not be more to it than that.